A Study of Apalutamide in Participants With High-Risk, Localized or Locally Advanced Prostate Cancer Who Are Candidates for Radical Prostatectomy

 - Candidate for radical prostatectomy with pelvic lymph node dissection as per the investigator

 - Eastern Cooperative Oncology Group (ECOG) Performance Status score of 0 or 1

 - Contraceptive use by men and female partners of men enrolled in the study who are of childbearing potential or are pregnant) should be consistent with local regulations regarding the use of contraceptive methods for participants participating in clinical studies

-- Able to receive androgen deprivation therapy (ADT) for up to 1 year, per the investigator's assessment
+- Able to receive androgen deprivation therapy (ADT) for at least 13 months

 You CAN'T join if...

 - Distant metastasis based on conventional imaging (clinical stage M1).
 Nodal disease below the iliac bifurcation (clinical stage N1) is not an exclusion.
 Diagnosis of distant metastasis (clinical M stage; M0 versus M1a, M1b, M1c) and pelvic nodal disease (clinical N stage; N1 versus N0) will be assessed by central radiological review.
 Participants are considered eligible only if the central radiological review confirms clinical stage M0